Fyodir/POD/README.md

 `Update Team` can be accessed from this page (Senior Laboratory Staff Access)

-*n.b. `Product Types`, `Storage Location`, `ID` can be used as links to direct the user to further detail pages*
+*n.b.
+Product Types, Storage Location, ID can be used as hyperlinks to direct the user to further detail pages*

 ## Storage Locations
-Primarily accessible via the `/List/Storage_Locations` drop down menu option.
+Primarily accessible via the `/List/Storage_Locations` drop down navigation bar menu option.
 This option brings up a list of current storage locations present within the application.
 The list displays:
 - Names of storage Locations
 - Location of Storage
 - Temperature range of Storage